Engee documentation

 y = reshape(y,Ntrial,PulseIntNum); # reshape to align pulses in columns;

-For this example, choose a square law detector, which is more popular than a linear detector.
-You can use the pulsint function to perform a quadratic law detector.
+For this example, choose a quadratic law detector that is more popular than a linear detector.
+The pulsint function can be used to perform the quadratic law detector.
 The function treats each column of the input data matrix as a separate pulse.
 The pulsint function performs the operation

 In [ ]: